Lyme Disease (cont.)

 Therefore, if a person finds a typical bull's-eye skin rash (described above) developing in an area of a tick bite, they should seek medical attention as soon as possible.
 Generally, antibiotic treatment resolves the rash within one or two weeks with no long-term consequences.
 Later illness such as nervous-system disease might require intravenous drugs; examples are ceftriaxone (Rocephin) and penicillin G.

 For the relief of symptoms, pain-relieving medicines might be added.
 Swollen joints can be reduced by the doctor removing fluid from them (arthrocentesis).
 An arthrocentesis is a procedure whereby fluid is removed from a joint using a needle and syringe under sterile conditions.
 It is usually performed in a doctor's office.
 Rarely, even with appropriate antibiotics, the arthritis continues.
 It has been suggested by researchers that sometimes joint inflammation can persist even after eradication of the Lyme bacteria.
 This has been explained as an ongoing autoimmune response causing inflammation of the joint that was initially stimulated by the original bacterial infection.
-The doctor also can use oral medications such as ibuprofen (Motrin, Nuprin) to reduce inflammation and improve function.
+Oral medications such as ibuprofen (Motrin, Nuprin) can also be used to reduce inflammation and improve function.
+There is no evidence that nonspecific fatigue that persists after treatment for Lyme disease is related to persistent infection.
+The risks of prolonged treatments with antibiotics are far greater than any benefit in this situation.

 Viewers share their comments